-The Committee on College Assessment (CCA) is an institution-level committee created under the terms of the 2000-2005 Board of Trustees-Faculty Union Agreement that took effect in fall 2000.
+"The Committee on College Assessment (CCA) is an institution-level committee created under the terms of the 2000-2005 Board of Trustees-Faculty Union Agreement that took effect in Fall 2000.
 The Board and the Union recognize the importance of systematic and continuous assessment of student learning outcomes at the course, program, and institutional levels and are committed to a joint effort of overall institutional improvement and its stated mission.

-Maintaining the College's 100 percent course-level SLO completion rate in its postsecondary courses is a high priority.
+Maintaining the College's one hundred percent (100%) course-level SLO completion rate in its postsecondary courses is a high priority.
 For assessment results to effectively guide decision making, the SLOs being assessed must be up to date and relevant to the current work force.
 To ensure the relevance of the SLOs, an Annual Review Cycle schedule was developed.
 This schedule allows for timely updates of curriculum to coincide with the assessment of the SLOs.
+The following charts from the GCC 15th Annual Institutional Assessment Report (AIAR)49 shows the annual curriculum review cycle tasks for each of the Groups A-D of the campus.

 The processes that guide defining SLOs offered in Distance Education are no different from regular face to face courses.
 For courses offered as hybrid or fully online, the SLOs are the same as their face to face counterparts.
-Pilot distance education classes began being offered in AY 2015-2016.
+Pilot distance education classes began being offered in AY 2015-2016,.
+The College is still in the process of gathering data, which will be used at the end of Groups A,C, D's two- year assessment cycle to evaluate these courses.

 Continuing Education courses can have defined SLOs if any of the College's existing courses are run through Continuing Education.
 If a course being offered through Continuing Education is not an existing GCC course, the SLOs are defined in the application to teach the course.
 The evaluation tool to assess the course is attached in the application.
 The evaluation tool is then used to gather data to evaluate the course.
 Assessment of Continuing Education courses is done at the program level SLOs.
-The Committee on College Assessment reviews the assessment reports submitted by the Office of Continuing Education.66
+The